 Driving tip: The Route 2 is otherwise locally known as Cerro de la Muerte which means hill of death in Spanish.
 This route, once you pass Cartago, climbs in elevation up the mountains and becomes extremely curvy.
 Additionally, this route is commonly covered in fog which contributes to the nickname.

-Travel tip: If your flight lands in SJO in the late afternoon and San Gerardo is your next destination, stay the night near the airport and leave the next morning.
+Travel tip: If your flight lands in SJO in the evening or night and San Gerardo is your first destination, stay the night near the airport and leave the next morning.
 Remember, it gets dark by 6 PM everyday in Costa Rica.
 We also recommend to download the Google Maps of this area as there isn’t good signal for a good section of this road.

 The Road Down to San Gerardo de Dota